- For unlaunched environments the database must be smaller than 100GB in size.

 mysqldump --add-drop-table --hex-blob --no-create-db --quote-names -h dbhost -u user -p dbname --default-character-set=utf8mb4 --result-file=dbname-full.sql

-Exports from phpMyAdmin are not compatible with VIP’s import tooling.
+Exports from phpMyAdmin are highly configurable and some settings may include SQL statements that are not compatible with VIP’s import tooling (e.g.,

 Database structure for a WordPress multisite differs from the database structure of WordPress single site.
 In order to import a database to a VIP WordPress multisite network, the database must be exported from a WordPress multisite.

-If the origin WordPress site is a single site, the database will need to be converted to a multisite database prior to import.
-A working version of a VIP app on a local development environment set up as multisite is a helpful tool for migrating WordPress single sites into a multisite.
+If the origin site is a WordPress single site, the database will need to be converted to a multisite database prior to import.
+A working version of a VIP application on a VIP Local Development Environment set up as multisite is a helpful tool for migrating WordPress single sites into a multisite.

 - The database must have been exported from a WordPress multisite.

-- If importing the database for an entire multisite network, ensure that the export has the
+- If importing the database for an entire multisite network, ensure that the export has all tables listed in network-level tables shared by all sites.

-- If importing tables for a specific subsite, ensure the table prefixes match the intended destination site ID (e.g., tables prefixed
+- If importing tables for a specific site, ensure the table prefixes match the intended destination site ID (e.g., tables prefixed

-wp_3_will be imported to subsite 3).
+wp_3_will be imported to site ID 3).
 Table prefix values will be visible in the confirmation output of the import command.

-- If importing a selection of tables for one or more subsites, the database export should include only the tables for those subsites.
+- If importing a selection of tables for one or more sites, the database export should include only the tables for those sites.

 Import database files with VIP-CLI